Indentured servitude: Americas

 Several instances of kidnapping for transportation to the Americas are recorded, such as that of Peter Williamson (1730–1799).
-As historian Richard Hofstadter pointed out, "Although efforts were made to regulate or check their activities, and they diminished in importance in the eighteenth century, it remains true that a certain small part of the European colonial population of America was brought by force, and a much larger portion came in response to deceit and misrepresentation on the part of the spirits [recruiting agents]."
+Historian Richard Hofstadter pointed out that "Although efforts were made to regulate or check their activities, and they diminished in importance in the eighteenth century, it remains true that a certain small part of the European colonial population of America was brought by force, and a much larger portion came in response to deceit and misrepresentation on the part of the spirits [recruiting agents]."
 One "spirit" named William Thiene was known to have spirited away 840 people from Britain to the colonies in a single year.
 Historian Lerone Bennett Jr. notes that "Masters given to flogging often did not care whether their victims were black or white."

 Also, during the 18th and early 19th centuries, children from the UK were often kidnapped and sold into indentured labor in the American and Caribbean colonies (often without any indentures).

-Indentured servitude was also used by governments in Britain as a punishment for captured prisoners of war in rebellions and civil wars.
+Indentured servitude was also used by governments in Britain for captured prisoners of war in rebellions and civil wars.
 Oliver Cromwell sent into indentured service thousands of prisoners captured in the 1648 Battle of Preston and the 1651 Battle of Worcester.
-King James II acted similarly after the Monmouth Rebellion in 1685, and use of such measures continued into the 18th century.
+King James II acted similarly after the Monmouth Rebellion in 1685, and the use of such measures continued into the 18th century.

-Indentured servants could not marry without the permission of their master, were frequently subject to physical punishment and did not receive legal favor from the courts.
+Indentured servants could not marry without the permission of their master, were frequently subject to physical punishment, and did not receive legal favor from the courts.
 Female indentured servants in particular might be raped and/or sexually abused by their masters.
-If children were produced the labour would be extended by 2 years.
+If children were produced the labour would be extended by two years.
 Cases of successful prosecution for these crimes were very uncommon, as indentured servants were unlikely to have access to a magistrate, and social pressure to avoid such brutality could vary by geography and cultural norm.
 The situation was particularly difficult for indentured women, because in both low social class and gender, they were believed to be particularly prone to vice, making legal redress unusual.